The Square Ring (1953 film): Production

 The play debuted in October 1952 and was immediately successful.
 Film rights were bought by Michael Balcon at Ealing.
 In November 1952 he announced John Mills would star, with Basil Dearden to direct and Michael Relph to produce.
 Relph later said he was reluctant to make the film as he felt box movies were bad box office.

 Eventually Mills dropped out and was replaced by Canadian actor Robert Beatty.
 He had no boxing experience so he trained for two weeks with Dave Crowley in preparation for the role.

 The play was all male but three women were added to the film.
 The women included Kay Kendall and Joan Collins, who were both under contract to Rank.
 Kendall had just made Genevieve but it had not been released.
 Collins appeared opposite then husband Maxwell Reed.
+Ronald Lewis repeated his stage performance.

 Reception

 Critical reception was mixed.
 One review called the film "uneven", accusing it of "veering between comedy and tragedy".